Feet with (left) and without (right) orthotics

 What Are Orthotics?

 Custom-made orthotics are medical shoe inserts that support and gently reposition the heel, arch, muscles, ligaments, tendons, and bones in the feet.
-With custom orthotics our foot doctors in Whitestone and New York, NY can enable the structures in the foot to work together as nature intended, making each step pain-free.
+With custom orthotics our foot doctors in New York City, and Whitestone New York can enable the structures in the foot to work together as nature intended, making each step pain-free.

-Unlike over-the-counter shoe inserts, custom-made orthotics in Whitestone or New York City are created from non-weight bearing molds of your feet.
+Unlike over-the-counter shoe inserts, custom-made orthotics in New York City, and Whitestone New York are created from non-weight bearing molds of your feet.
 These devices are designed to meet your specific needs, and are typically made with comfortable materials that are very durable, and can be designed to fit in any type of shoe.

 Purpose of Custom Orthotics for Whitestone, NY and New York, NY Patients